progitas/neste-sommer-2020/readme.md

 ## 3. Your solution should:

-- Query the API and fetch the list of images
+- Make an HTTP request to the API and fetch the list of images
-- Dynamically calculate the number of columns and rows.
+- Dynamically calculate the number of columns and rows based on the file names in the list.
 Try not to hardcode the column and row dimensions.
-- Dynamically calculate the final size-dimension of the picture
+- Dynamically calculate the final dimension of the picture, based on the size of each tile.
 - Print/show the image or save it to a .jpg file

 ## 4. Additional information / constraints